-The Company expects to contribute approximately \$31 million to its non-qualified U.S. plans in 2024.
-The Company's policy for funding its tax-qualified defined benefit retirement plans is to contribute amounts at least sufficient to meet the funding requirements set forth in the U.S. and applicable foreign law.
-The Company was not required to and made no contributions to its U.S. qualified plans in 2023.
-In 2024, the Company is required to make contributions totaling \$2 million to its U.S. qualified plans.
+The Company expects to contribute approximately \$35 million to its non-qualified U.S. plans in 2025.
+The Company's policy for funding its tax-qualified defined benefit retirement plans is to contribute amounts at least sufficient to meet the funding requirements set forth in the U.S., and applicable foreign law.
+The Company made required contributions of \$2 million to its U.S. qualified plans in 2024.
+In 2025, the Company is expected to be required to make contributions totaling \$2 million to its U.S. qualified plans.